 Complex commercial disputes

-- Successfully represented and advised a law firm in an appeal such that the law firm was free to act for a second client against the same defendants when a previous suit against the defendants had settled on terms which were confidential (LVM Law Chambers LLC v Wan Hoe Keet and another and another matter [2020] 1 SLR 1083).
+- Successfully represented and advised a law firm in an appeal such that the law firm was free to act for a second client against the same defendants when a previous suit against the defendants had settled on confidential terms (LVM Law Chambers LLC v Wan Hoe Keet and another and another matter [2020] 1 SLR 1083).

-- Successfully represented and advised an individual in resisting an appeal concerning the recission of a share transaction worth US$30 million (Liberty Sky Investments Ltd v Aesthetic Medical Partners Pte Ltd and other appeals and another matter [2020] 1 SLR 606).
-The matter involved issues of fraudulent misrepresentation, breach of contract, and bars to recission of contract.
+- Successfully represented and advised an individual in resisting an appeal concerning the rescission of a share transaction worth USD 30 million (Liberty Sky Investments Ltd v Aesthetic Medical Partners Pte Ltd and other appeals and another matter [2020] 1 SLR 606).
+The matter involved issues of fraudulent misrepresentation, breach of contract, and bars to rescission of the contract.

 - Successfully represented a couple in the Singapore High Court on their claim against a rogue financial adviser for breach of fiduciary duties and fraud (Sabyasachi Mukherjee v Pradeepto Kumar Biswas [2018] SGHC 271) and getting the appeal struck out on the basis that the appellant repeatedly failed to file the necessary documents for bringing the appeal (Pradeepto Kumar Biswas v Sabyasachi Mukherjee and another [2019] SGCA 79).